waynegraham/recipes/_recipes/plantain_and_ground_beef_casserole.md

     1. Remove from pan and place on paper towels to drain.
     1. Line the bottom and edges of a 9x13 casserole with the plantain slices.
 Reserve some for the top.
     1. Brown the meat in the skillet.
-    1. Add the onion, celery, paprika?, garlic, and coriander.
+    1. Add the onion, celery, green peppers, garlic, and coriander.
 Fry until fragrant.
     1. Add the tomato paste, Worcestershire sauce, olives, salt and chili pepper.
     1. Add 3/4 cup of water and cook, stirring occasionally until the meat is soft and almost dry.
     1. Carefully place the meat in the casserole over the plantains.